CompleteUnityDeveloper2/4_Argon_Assault/README.md

-﻿# Complete Unity Developer 2.0 - Section 4 - Argon Assault.
+## Background

-This is the long-awaited sequel to the Complete Unity Developer - one of the most successful e-learning courses on the internet!
-Completely re-worked from scratch with brand-new projects, our latest teaching techniques,.
-You will benefit from the fact we have already taught over 250,000 students game development, many shipping commercial games as a result.
+This project is part of the [The Complete Unity Developer 2.0](https://www.udemy.com/unitycourse2/?couponCode=GITHUB_SPECIAL), the sequal to one of the most successful e-learning courses on the internet!
+Completely re-worked from scratch with brand-new projects, our latest teaching techniques.
+You will benefit from the fact we have already taught over 300,000 students game development, many shipping commercial games as a result.

 You're welcome to download, fork or do whatever else legal with all the files!
 The real value is in our huge, high-quality online tutorials that accompany this repo.

+## Project Pre-requisites
+In order to start this section you should have either finished [the previous section of this course](https://github.com/CompleteUnityDeveloper2/3_Project_Boost), or be able to complete it's learning outcomes.

+# Project 4 - Argon Assault
+This is a classic rails shooter like Starfox 64.
+The camera will hurtle around a terrain along a fixe path, and you will have to move and doge your ship within a fixed window to avoid terrain, obstacles and enemies.

-## By In This Section
+## This Project's Learning Outcomes
 Instantiating At Runtime, Make Components Communicate, Create Detailed 2D UI, Use BitBucket, Using Virtual Controls, Craft C# Classes, Customise Particle Effects, Player Power Ups & More (REF: AA_CU2)

 ## How To Build / Compile